-Downtown STL Inc. offers a service that will provide safety escorts to students around the downtown area.
-This service is available Monday-Friday, 9:00 a.m. to 1:00 a.m.
-To schedule this service, contact Downtown STL Inc. at 314-280-4817.
-The schedule and other information can be found on the Downtown STL Inc. website.
+The Downtown St. Louis Community Improvement District offers a service that will provide safety escorts to students around the downtown area.
+This service is available Monday through Friday, 9:00 a.m. to 1:00 a.m.
+To schedule this service, contact Downtown St. Louis Community Improvement District at 314-280-4817.
+The schedule and other information can be found on the Downtown <a href="Dow

-Students can contact the Scott Hall reception desk on the first floor at 314-977-6370, to reach the security guard and DPS Officer who will assist individuals with safety concerns in getting to and from a parking facility.
+Students can contact the Scott Hall reception desk on the first floor at 314-977-6370, to reach the security guard and DPS Officer who will assist individuals with safety concerns in getting to and from Scott Hall.